wandersonwhcr/k8s-examples/kong/README.md

 # kong

-This example shows how to install and use Kong Ingress Controller, defining the create `IngressClass` as default and installing an example application.
+This example shows how to install and use Kong Ingress Controller, configuring created `IngressClass` as default and installing an example application.

 ```
 k3d cluster create \